ValerioCipolla/vrandom/README.md

 It takes one argument, and it HAS to be an array.

-It will return a new array with the same elements as the provided array, but in (possibly) a different order, every element is shuffled and is assigned a new position (the initial position of the element is included in the possible positions where the element ends up).
+It will make a shallow copy of the provided array, and return a new array with the same elements as the provided array, but in (possibly) a different order, every element is shuffled and is assigned a new position (the initial position of the element is included in the possible positions where the element ends up).
+The original array remains unchanged.

 Example: